tierninho/electron/docs/api/app.md

 See the description of the `window-all-closed` event for the differences between the `will-quit` and `window-all-closed` events.

-**Note:** On Windows, this event will not be emitted if the app is closed due to a shutdown/restart of the system or a user logout.

 ### Event: 'quit'

 Returns: